All Blacks show off at McLean Park - both present and future

 “The good thing is they have been able to come here and then they can see them on the TV because it’s on in the mornings.”

 Indeed, and good point.
-The All Blacks open their cup campaign against France on September 9, starting at 7.15am.
+The All Blacks open their World Cup campaign against France on September 9, starting at 7.15am.
 Then there’s Namibia on September 16 starting at 7am, and Italy on September 30, at 8am, as is the game against Uruguay.

 Stone says children don’t often get the chance to watch the All Blacks, with game times usually varying from 7.05pm when played in New Zealand, and 9.30-10pm if played in Australia, 2-4am in the UK or South Africa, and breakfast-time if played in Argentina.